The Stars of North Korea Talks Revolve Around Moon

 “I think he’s the completely underrated catalyst for the inter-Korean and U.S.-North Korean engagement that we have,” says Mintaro Oba, a former State Department official who specialized in the Koreas in the Obama administration.

 “Moon wants to be the mediator.
 He sees himself as the mediator.
 He has played a role as a mediator,” says Patrick Cronin, senior advisor and senior director of the Asia-Pacific Security Program at the Center for a New American Security.
-“The Moon-Trump relationship has to this point worked brilliantly, far better than anybody would have respected on left or right.”
+“The Moon-Trump relationship has to this point worked brilliantly, far better than anybody would have expected on left or right.”

 The foundations of the Singapore summit date back at least a year ago, when Moon — elected president on his pledge to root out corruption, but also on the promise of rapprochement with North Korea — was inaugurated.
 “I will quickly move to solve the crisis in national security,” Moon said at the time.
 “I am willing to go anywhere for the peace of the Korean Peninsula — if needed, I will fly immediately to Washington.
 I will go to Beijing and I will go to Tokyo.
 If the conditions shape up, I will go to Pyongyang.”